 Neelofer Qadir

-Assistant Professor of English and International & Global Studies
+Assistant Professor of English and Affiliate Faculty of Women’s, Gender, and Sexuality Studies

 Currently, Neelofer is working on her first book project, tentatively titled Afrasian Imaginaries: Global Capitalism in Indian Ocean Worlds.
 The book is an interdisciplinary, multi-sited study that attends to the rich historical and contemporary relationships between African and Asian Indian Ocean communities.
 By centralizing how multidirectional migrancy figures into histories of global racial capitalism that have otherwise been scripted as narratives of unidirectional migrations, Afrasian Imaginaries seeks to rescript how histories of capitalism have been told.

-Previously, Neelofer has taught literature and composition courses at the University of Massachusetts Amherst and worked at Writing Associate at Amherst College, where in addition to 1:1 consultations, she facilitated an online support group for thesis writers.
-During AY 2018-19, Neelofer was a research associate in residence at the Five College Women's Studies Research Center
+Neelofer received her MA and PhD from the University of Massachusetts Amherst, where she taught literature and composition courses.
+Her pedagogy is also informed by her work as a Writing Associate at Amherst College, where in addition to 1:1 consultations, she facilitated an online support group for thesis writers.
+During AY 2018-19, Neelofer was a research associate in residence at the Five College Women's Studies Research Center.